This accessibility statement applies to the Greater Cambridge Shared Planning website.

 Feedback and contact information

-If you need information on this website in a different format like an accessible PDF, large print, easy read, audio recording or braille, please contact communications@scambs.gov.uk.
+If you need information on this website in a different format such as an accessible PDF, large print, easy read, audio recording, braille or digital assistance please:

 We’ll consider your request and get back to you in 7 days.